ExelonOrg/tgs/README.md

 ## Scaffolding
-This tool assumes the general structure:
+this tool generates a base_modules folder:
 ```
 .
 └── workingdir/